GRCon20 was held September 14-18, 2020 online as a virtual event.

 Papers can be submitted with or without a talk.
 Authors are encouraged to attend the conference, but it is not a requirement for paper acceptance.
 Detailed real-world results using GNU Radio are encouraged.

-Workshops are 1–4 hours long, and should have an educational or “How-To” approach, with a large hands on portion.
+Workshops are 1–4 hours long, and should have an educational or “How-To” approach.
 If slides are used, they should be publicly shareable (PDF) after the conference.

 Lightning Talks are very concise (4-5 minutes), talks on topics of high interest to GNU Radio users and developers, and provide a chance for new presenters to share their use cases, projects or demos.